When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 If you’re a complete beginner and new to Git, you should learn some fundamentals before picking the right option.
 But if you’re an experienced Git user, feel free to skip past this section.

 Git is an open source version control system (VCS) that lets you save “snapshots” of a software project.
-In essence, it keeps track of all the changes you make to any program.
+It keeps track of all the changes you make to any program.

-What sets it apart from traditional version control is that you can work on different branch versions of the software and manage them all at the same time.
+What sets it apart from traditional version control is that you can work on different branch versions of the software and manage them all simultaneously.

-You can then test them by merging them with a staging branch, and then with the live version when you finalize a better variant.
+You can then test them by merging them with a staging branch and the live version when you finalize a better variant.

-Only with Git do you have this freedom to work on a wide variety of versions at once.
+Only with Git do you have the freedom to work on various versions at once.
 It’s a must-have for any team that wants to do feature-based development.

 With Git, all of this happens locally on your computer.
 But you can also request and give access to other developers manually—over a LAN, for example.

-When working with larger remote or distributed teams, most companies turn to cloud-based solutions.
+Most companies turn to cloud-based solutions when working with larger remote or distributed teams.
 Enter GitLab and GitHub.

 They offer unlimited cloud-based storage for repositories.
 Developers from all over the world can easily collaborate on code.
-And they can do it without having to set up a virtual LAN or manually sharing repositories.
+And they can do it without setting up a virtual LAN or manually sharing repositories.

 But cloud-based Git repositories like GitHub and GitLab go beyond the basic Git functionality.
 They also include project management, collaboration, and deployment tools to help improve the development workflow.